 It’s time to mix.
 Place 1 cup of baking soda, ¼ cup of cream of tartar, ½ cup of cornstarch and ½ cup of salt into a glass or metal bowl.
 Don’t use a plastic bowl or aluminum bowl as oils can often react to the mixture and not be effective.
 Whisk the dry ingredients together.

-In a separate bowl, mix 2 teaspoons of essential oil and one tablespoon of oil.
-Add one to two drops of food coloring and stir everything together.
+In a separate bowl, mix 6 to 8 drops of essential oil (optional for a soothing scent) and one tablespoon of vegetable oil (sweet almond oil, coconut oil, or olive oil).
+Add one to two drops of food coloring (optional) and stir everything together.
 Next, add that to your dry mixture from step two.
 Add slowly while mixing in the oils with the dry ingredients.
-If desired, this is the time to also add scents.
-I love peppermint, cinnamon and other scents.

 Step Four: Fill Mold with Mixture

 Grab a mold to place your mixture in.
-If you don’t have a sphere mold, find an empty ice cube tray or any other shaped mold around your home.
-Using a spray bottle, spritz the mixture as you add it to the mold to help compact it into a shape.
-Once this is done, let the mold set for a few hours.
+If you don’t have bath bomb molds like these, find an empty ice cube tray or any other shaped mold around your home.
+Using a spray bottle, spritz the mixture with water as you add it to the mold to help compact it into shape.
+Once this is done, let the mold sit for a few hours.
 Ideally, this works best if left overnight to allow the ingredients to settle and harden together.

 Step Five: Remove DIY Bath Bomb and Enjoy